 The doctor may also test eye and pupil movements, and may look into your eyes using an instrument called an ophthalmoscope.
 This allows the doctor to see your optic nerve, which sends visual information from the eyes to the brain.
 Swelling of the optic nerve can be an early sign of raised pressure in the skull.

 A CT (computerised tomography) scan is a procedure that uses x-ray beams to take pictures of the inside of your body.
-Unlike a standard x-ray, which takes a single picture, a CT scan uses a computer to compile many pictures of areas of your body.
+Unlike a standard x-ray, which takes a single picture, a CT scan uses a computer to compile many cross-sectional pictures of areas of your body.

 A contrast dye may be injected into your veins.
 This injection will help make the scan pictures clearer.
 It may make you feel flushed and hot for a few minutes.
 Rarely, more serious reactions occur, such as breathing difficulties or low blood pressure.